Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 48. Microwave Bowl Potholder

 This is a gift that all your friends will be happy to receive.
-Find the pattern and directions for making these potholders at Seams Happy.
+Find the pattern and directions for making these potholders at Create and Babble.

 Make beautiful birdhouses by following the tutorial found at Home Talk.